reactjs/react.dev/content/docs/faq-state.md

 This [GitHub comment](https://github.com/facebook/react/issues/11527#issuecomment-360199710) dives deep into the specific examples.

-### Should I use a state management library like Redux or MobX?
+### Should I use a state management library like Redux or MobX? {#should-i-use-a-state-management-library-like-redux-or-mobx}

 [Maybe.](https://redux.js.org/faq/general#when-should-i-use-redux)